 Theoretical Frameworks for Teaching

-- Andragogy/Adult Learning Theory – Theorists like Knowles (1980) believed adults are problem-oriented participants that want to incorporate experience and self-direction into subjects or projects that are relevant to their lives.
-Andragogic education tends to incorporate methods like constructivism and connectivism, leveraging task-oriented processes and projects, also stressing application.
+• Andragogy/Adult Learning Theory – Theorists like Knowles (1980) believed adults are problem-oriented participants who want to incorporate experience and self-direction into subjects or projects that are relevant to their lives.
+Andragogic education tends to incorporate methods like constructivism and connectivism, leveraging task-oriented processes and projects and stressing application.

-- Behaviorism – Theorists like Skinner (1953) often focused on observable behavior, believing learning was supported through drill & practice and related reinforcement.
-Behaviorist instruction tends to be directive, incorporating lectures and practice problems, often leveraging objective assessments including multiple choice questions or other rote approaches.
+• Behaviorism – Theorists like Skinner (1953) often focused on observable behavior, believing learning was supported through drill and practice and related reinforcement.
+Behaviorist instruction tends to be directive, incorporating lectures and practice problems, often using objective assessments, including multiple-choice questions or other rote approaches.

-- Cognitivism – Theorists like Gagné (Gagne, Wager, Golas, & Keller, 2004) focused more on thought processes and structures.
+• Cognitivism – Theorists like Gagné (Gagne, Wager, Golas, & Keller, 2004) focused more on thought processes and structures.
 For instance, Gagné developed nine events of instruction to describe optimal conditions for learning.
-Cognitivist instruction often incorporates lecture along with methods like visual tools or organizers to promote retention.
-It may leverage objective assessments with multiple choice, though also including response or essay activities for learners to demonstrate thought processes.
+Cognitivist instruction often incorporates lectures along with methods like visual tools or organizers to promote retention.
+It may use objective assessments with multiple choice, though also including response or essay activities for learners to demonstrate thought processes.

-- Connectivism – Theorists like Siemens & Downes (2009) saw learners as part of many nodes or connections, driving their personal learning by leveraging the knowledge of that network, and contributing to the knowledge infrastructure.
-Connectivist instruction tends to be self-directed, including a variety of information sources/references and is often used in online education.
+• Connectivism – Theorists like Siemens and Downes (2009) saw learners as part of many nodes or connections, driving their personal learning by leveraging the knowledge of that network, and contributing to the knowledge infrastructure.
+Connectivist instruction tends to be self-directed, including a variety of information sources/references, and is often used in online education.
 It could also be considered a constructivist approach.

 Additional resources